designer-living/pi-usb-gadget-controller/README.md

 ```

 To install run ```./install.sh```.
 Shutdown the pi and then connect it to the device to be controlled using a *data* usb cable and using the *data* usb port on the Pi Zero (the one nearest the HDMI port on Zero W and Zero W2)

+## Usage

+This app provides several ways to receive commands and currently supports the following:
+* UP
+* DOWN
+* LEFT
+* RIGHT
+* SELECT
+* HOME
+* BACK
+* PLAY
+* MUTE

+### Socket interface

+A socket interface is provided on port 8888 (by default) it takes the key to press in upper case e.g. UP,DOWN

+### Websocket interface

+A websocket interface is provided at http://ip:8080/ws it will take the commands in uppercase e.g. UP, DOWN

+### Rest API

+A REST API is provided by doing a GET at http://ip:8080/rest/<command> where command is the key to send e.g. UP, DOWN

+### GET Requests

+You can also do plain GET requests to http://ip:8080/get/<command> where command is the key to send e.g. UP, DOWN.
+This call will provide a redirect to a web page (see below)

+### Web Page

+The app also provides 3 web pages with remote buttons to click and send commands:
+* http://ip:8080 - is a web page using web socket for communication - it should be the fastest to use
+* http://ip:8080/js - is a web page that uses JavaScript to make REST calls in the background - I have sometimes seen Chrome take up to 1+ seconds to actually send the command so WebSocket is prefered if you can use that.
+* http://ip:8080/get - Sends GET requests and reloads the page on every click.
+Likely to be slow but will work if you don't want to use JavaScript or WebSockets.

 ## Update